abridged/collabland-dev/help-docs/command-center/create-a-tgr/solana.md

 import img3 from '@site/static/img/tutorial/command-center/solana-nft3.png';
 import img4 from '@site/static/img/tutorial/command-center/solana-nft4.png';
 import img5 from '@site/static/img/tutorial/command-center/solana-ft.png';
+import solanaFlow from '@site/static/img/solana_flow.png';
+import metaplex1 from '@site/static/img/metaplex1.png';
+import metaplex2 from '@site/static/img/metaplex2.png';
-import img6 from '@site/static/img/tutorial/command-center/solana-flow.png';
+import metaplex3 from '@site/static/img/metaplex3.png';

 ## Solana FT

 To configure a Solana FT TGR, follow these steps:

-1. Log in to the Command Center at https://cc.collab.land using Discord.
+1. Log in to the Command Center at https://cc.collab.land
 2. From the left panel, select the server in which you would like to create the TGR.
 Then, click on "TGRs".

 3. Click the "+ Select Role" button and choose the Discord role you would like to use for your TGR.